 This inability to overcome inequality does not mean that the communes were a failure.
 Some functioned well, others not.
 Again, despite their faults, they demonstrated that workers could continue production without bosses.
 But cooperatives were not enough to stave off the return of capitalism.

-In Anarchist Spain, evidence of difficulties in the union-controlled economy soon came in abundance.
+In the case of cooperatives, the actual results of the prefigurative experiments left much to be desired.
+In Anarchist Spain, for example, evidence of difficulties in the union-controlled economy soon came in abundance.
 The Republican Minister of Industry reported that by January 1937 he had received petition asking for state intervention in no less than 11,000 enterprises .
 This is nothing less than proof of Marx’s assertion that cooperatives require a state to function on the market.
-Cooperatives are simply not designed to function on the market.
+Cooperatives are simply not designed to function on the market (or, more accurately, markets are designed to inhibit the functioning of cooperatives).
 As such, they cannot possibly represent an exit strategy from capitalism.

 This method of small collective ownership, which led to inequalities, also led to a lack of independence for many workers in rural cooperatives.
 The poorest collectivized workplaces did not have the necessary funds to pay wages.
 They were forced to acquire these funds by mortgaging their workplace’s equipment, as well as their warehoused material with the bourgeois Catalan government.
 One by one, workplaces passed from proletarian hands to those of the bourgeoisie.
 Eventually, capitalism returned entirely.
 In this sense, the direct ownership of workplaces by those employed there meant a lack of freedom for the working class as a class.
 Direct ownership would seem to be more conducive to freedom than state ownership, but the case of Anarchist Spain shows this to be far from the truth.